davidchick/330-sp25-final-project/README.md

 POST /users - create a new user
 GET /users - get all users
 GET /uers/:userId/items - get all items for a user
 PUT /users/:userId - update a user
+DELETE /users/delete/:userId - delete a user

 Stores
 POST /stores - create a store
 GET /stores - get all stores
 GET /stores/:storeId/items - get all items for a store
 PUT /stores/:storeId - update a store
+DELETE /stores/delete/:storeId - delete a store

 Items
 POST /items - create an item
 GET /items - get all items
 GET /items/:itemId - get a specific item
-GET /items/:itemId/cheapest
-GET /items/:itemId/priciest
-GET /items/:itemId/mean
 PUT /items/:itemId - update a specific item
+DELETE /items/delete/:itemId - delete an item

 Prices
 POST /prices - create a new price
 GET /prices - get all prices
 GET /prices/:priceId - get a specific price
-PUT /items/:priceId - update a price
+PUT /prices/:priceId - update a price
+DELETE /prices/delete/:priceId - delete a price

 ### 4. Clear and direct call-outs of how you will meet the various project requirements.